X-LANCE/SLAM-LLM/examples/drcap_zeroshot_aac/README.md

 # DRCap_Zeroshot_Audio_Captioning

 ## Introduction
-DRCap is a data-efficient and flexible audio captioning system requiring text-only data for training and can quickly adapt to new domains without additional fine-tuning.
+[DRCap](https://www.arxiv.org/abs/2410.09472) is a data-efficient and flexible audio captioning system requiring text-only data for training and can quickly adapt to new domains without additional fine-tuning.
+It uses projection decoding and retrieval-augmented generation to perform zero-shot audio captioning.

 ![](assets/model.png)